Blog

 outage incident

 Incident Issue with DNS detected.
 The domain pinggy.online went to “serverHold”.
 No prior notice or response from the domain registrar.
 All “pinggy.link” URLs are operational.
+Update: April 29, 2024, 07.45 UTC - pinggy.online domain is back online.
+All services are operational.
 What can you do to access your tunnel?
 For subdomains If you have a subdomain such as myawesomesite.a.pinggy.online, you can still access your tunnels through myawesomesite.a.pinggy.link.
 For custom domains Log in to your DNS provider.
-Change the CNAME record for your custom domain from a .

 Sharing a Minecraft Server running on Localhost with Your Friends Online